DLaMott/OpenAIDiscordBot/README.md

 ## Install and use

-Download the repo and adjust you .env to utilize your discord bot token and your openai apikey.
+Download the repo and adjust your .env to utilize your discord bot token and your openai apikey.

 ## Add this bot

+Navigate to the provided link and add this bot into your server

 https://discord.com/developers/applications/1058392053056286720/information

+- Using the bot "!question: your question"